 b) If you have an existing website installed on your domain that you want to keep, you can either keep your existing site with a new WordPress installation, or install WordPress in a subfolder of your domain (also called a ‘subdirectory’), e.g. www.mydomainname.com/blog.
 You can name your subfolder anything you want.

-Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subfolder.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subfolder, then see this tutorial: Subdomains, addon domains, and domain aliases
+Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subfolder of the domain.
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subdirectory, then refer to this tutorial: Subdomains, addon domains, and domain name aliases

-c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to install WordPress on a separate domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:
+c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to set up a WordPress site or blog on a separate domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:

 Once you have decided where to install WordPress on your domain, the next step is to create a Google Account.